Whale Watching in Gloucester MA [2023 Complete Guide]

 • Binoculars.
 Consider bringing your own, or rent some from the tour company.

 • A waterproof electronics bag.
-It’s always a good idea to have one with you any time you go on a boat.
-You probably don’t need a fancy one; just bring a ziplock bag to be sure your phone and camera are safe.
+These are good to have any time you go on a boat.
+You probably don’t need a fancy one; just bring a ziplock bag so your phone and camera are safe.

 • Cash for snacks and gratuities.